-Located just a stone’s throw away from the iconic La Rambla is a foodie gem serving a delicious range of dishes, spanning from local tapas to pastas, wood-fired pizzas, salads and sandwiches.
+Are you looking for a special place to have dinner near La Rambla?
+Located just a stone’s throw away from the iconic boulevard is a foodie gem serving a delicious range of dishes, spanning from local tapas to pastas, wood-fired pizzas, salads and sandwiches.
 Their extensive menu suits a variety of palettes and has something for everyone – whether you’re seeking a taste of home or looking to sample traditional recipes with a contemporary twist.
-What’s more, Luzia‘s central location makes it the perfect spot to enjoy a memorable dinner with your loved ones after a day of traipsing around the city.
+What’s more, Luzia‘s central location makes it the perfect spot to enjoy a memorable dinner near La Rambla with your loved ones after a day of traipsing around the city.

 We recommend kicking off your meal at this fabulous eatery with one of their boozy cocktails as you peruse the menu, which are both delicious and will get you in the mood to enjoy Barcelona’s vibrant nightlife scene.
 Their drinks menu includes your typical fruity concoctions, such as minty mojitos and tangy Moscow mules, as well as more unusual combinations, like their ‘Kraken’, to please the experimental drinkers amongst you.